Lord President of Wales: Civil War and abolishment

 Richard Vaughan, 2nd Earl of Carbery.
 Vaughan appointed the poet Samuel Butler as his secretary and it is known that Butler wrote at least part of Hudibras at Ludlow.
 Vaughan's twelve years as Lord President is marked by turmoil.
 He made an unsuccessful attempted to extend the jurisdiction of his office over Gloucestershire before being unceremoniously removed from office in 1672 on the account of numerous charges of ill-treatment of servants and tenants at his ancestral home of Dryslwyn.

-Henry Somerset was accompanied on his 1684 Presidential tour of Wales by Thomas Dineley who's account of the progress recorded the opulent conditions that the later Presidents enjoyed.
+Henry Somerset was accompanied on his 1684 Presidential tour of Wales by Thomas Dineley whose account of the progress recorded the opulent conditions that the later Presidents enjoyed.

-Vaughan was succeeded by Henry Somerset, 1st Duke of Beaufort who was notable for his Presidential tour of Wales.
-Somerset was accompanied on this "official progress" by Thomas Dineley, who's journal of the sumptuous entertainments the progress enjoyed (originally kept under the title of Notitia Cambro-Britannica), was later published as The Account of the Official Progress of His Grace Henry, the First Duke of Beaufort through Wales in 1684.
-Somerset's time as President also marks the beginning of the Glorious Revolution.
+Vaughan was succeeded by Henry Somerset, 1st Duke of Beaufort who was notable for his presidential tour of Wales.
+Somerset was accompanied on this "official progress" by Thomas Dineley, whose journal of the sumptuous entertainments the progress enjoyed (originally kept under the title of Notitia Cambro-Britannica), was later published as The Account of the Official Progress of His Grace Henry, the First Duke of Beaufort through Wales in 1684.
+Somerset's time as president also marks the beginning of the Glorious Revolution.

-Finally, with the conclusion of the Glorious Revolution and the succession of William III of England in 1689, Charles Gerard, 1st Earl of Macclesfield was appointed President.
+Finally, with the conclusion of the Glorious Revolution and the succession of William III of England in 1689, Charles Gerard, 1st Earl of Macclesfield was appointed president.
 The succession of the new king saw many constitutional changes and the continuation of a Presidency of Wales was brought into question.
 A petition for the end of the office and court drew 18,000 signatures from inhabitants of Wales, while the ever increasing cost of the Presidential office and court were vexatious to the new administration.
 As such, both the Presidency and the Court would be abolished within a year.